jamesduv9/happy_circuits/README.md

 # happy_circuits
-Work in progress.
+For DevNet Expert Studies.
 Intent-based network circuit testing.
 Validate circuits are meeting your intent with pyATS tests.
 Describe your intent in a YAML file and let pyATS validate.

 ## Why?
 Sometimes you want more than just simple red/green lights provided by a network monitoring tool, and some things simply don't show up in logs.
 External circuits are often a weak point in the network due to not having full visibility of both sides.
 I wanted to create a tool that could validate that these circuits are meeting some level of intent in an ondemand or scheduled test.